AsaAyers/js-hyperclick/README.md

 # FAQ

+## What is js-hyperclick?

+js-hyperclick is a scanner that integrates with [hyperclick][hyperclick].
+It does not have any keyboard shortcuts or commands.
+It does not have any user interface.
+All of that is managed by [hyperclick][hyperclick].

+js-hyperclick uses Babylon (Babel) to parse JavaScript.
+It scans for all imports, exports, requires, identifiers (variables), and scopes.
+Using this information it can locate the origin of any identifier.
+It does not and will not track properties (ex. `identifier.property`), see below for more info.

 ## I configured {babel,eslint,flow,webpack,etc} to avoid '../' in my imports.
 How can I configure `js-hyperclick`?

 First, I think it's a bad idea to do that and I never configure my projects this